Maryland approves raising age to 21 to buy tobacco

-ANNAPOLIS, Md. — The Maryland General Assembly has decided to raise the age to buy tobacco from 18 to 21.
+ANNAPOLIS, Md. — The Maryland General Assembly has approved a bill to raise the age to buy tobacco from 18 to 21.

 The measure includes electronic smoking devices.